-The ticket you are going to write will be handled by an IT expert who might not know much about your personal context.
+The issue you are going to write will be handled by an IT expert who might not know much about your personal context.
 For this reason, it is really important to be accurate in the way you describe your problem.
-The more information you can provide about a problem, the better.
-To be understandable by every one in the coding community, tickets must be in English.
-Since Kiwix is hosted on github, you will also need to create a github account (a one-step thing).
+The more information you can provide, the better.
+To be understandable by every one in the coding community, issues must be written in English.
+And since Kiwix’s code is hosted on github, you will also need to create a github account (a one-step thing).

 Different coders work on different parts of the Kiwix project.
 If you ask the wrong person, it is unlikely they will be able to help.
 Each platform has its own ticket list:

 - How many different problems do you concretely face?
-You should open only one ticket per problem.
+You should open only one issue per problem.
 If you have N different problems, then open N different tickets;

 - Has this problem already been reported?
 Use Github’s search bar to find out;

 - Did you test your problem against the latest version of the software?
-If not, and if possible, run your test again with the most recent versoin available.
-Maybe your problem has already been fixed.
+If not, and if possible, run your test again with the most recent version available.
+Maybe your problem has already been fixed and is awaiting a public release.

 - What is your browser, version of the software you use, which product, etc.?
 Unless we are sitting next to you we will never know whether you were checking Wikipedia in Russian or watching videos;